 - Storing them long term in a dark, dry, cool place

-Read on to discover the best ways to preserve onion freshness, firmness, and flavor.
+Read on to learn how to store onions to preserver their freshness, firmness, and flavor.

 The best way to prevent bruising and to preserve onions is to keep them separated in a dark, dry, and cool area.
 If you have room in an extra refrigerator, wrap every onion snugly in aluminum foil.
 When stored cool and dry in the fridge, onions will stay fresh and firm for up to a year.